Banner Health

 Your provider may ask you about your symptoms and when they began.
 They will also ask about any risk factors for diabetes, such as family history of the disease.
 During the exam, you will have your weight and blood pressure checked.

-Blood tests used to diagnose type 2 diabetes
+What blood tests are used to diagnose type 2 diabetes?

 Blood tests to measure your blood glucose (sugar) level is usually the next step.
 Depending on the test(s) you have, you may be required to fast (not eat or drink anything except water) before the test.
 Your provider will let you know if you need to fast.